kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 Memory increase: 663.00 MB
 ```

-We also get a massive speed up by parallelizing the feature extraction, so this is really a win-win-win and now
+We also see a major speed improvement thanks to parallelized feature extraction.
+Now that we're processing and
+extracting features file-by-file, we can finally begin incorporating structural information—like where each element
+appears on the page.

-we can take advantage of knowing where in the document each element is.
+To take advantage of the structural position of each element in the document, we update the `process_pair` function

-Let's update our process_pair function again to take the location on the page that the element is and see how that
-improves things.
-First, let's pass in which element on the page each element is (its index) and its position on the
-page (its index divided by the number of elements on the page).
+to track where each element appears on the page.
+Specifically, we include two new features:

+* `element_index`: the position of the element in the list
+* `position_ratio`: its relative location in the page, expressed as a ratio from 0 to 1

 ```bash
 git checkout post-3-part-6
 ```

+In this step, we expand our feature set by adding contextual information about where an element appears on the
+page.
+By recording both the absolute index and its relative position (as a ratio), we give the model clues
+about document structure—like whether an element is near the top (likely a title), in the middle (possibly an
+ingredient), or toward the bottom (probably a direction).

 ```python
 def process_file_pair(json_file: Path, html_dir: Path) -> list[tuple[dict, str]]: